darodriguezm3/lm-upload-see/README.md

 # Complexity

-The ranking function in calculate_statistics uses a counting method with a computational complexity of 𝑂(𝑛2).
+The ranking function in calculate_statistics originally uses a counting method with a computational complexity of O(n²).
+However, with the new approach of using a pre-existing function, it is possible to reduce the algorithm's complexity to O(n).

 Notes
 Lumu API Authorization: The script requires a .env file with a Lumu Client Key, the Collector ID to authenticate API requests and the URL to the endpoint.